Main Content

 Position of the ground layers in the PCB stack, specified as a row vector.

-Example: via = viaSingleEnded(GroundLayer=[4 9],GroundReturnViaLocations=[1e-3 1e-3 4 9);show(via)
+Example: via = viaSingleEnded(GroundLayer=[4 9],GroundReturnViaLocations=[1e-3 1e-3 4 9]);show(via)

 Data Types: double

 Shape of the signal via pads, specified as a scalar or N by K cell array.
 N is the number of signal vias.
 K is the number of conductive layers in the PCB stack.
 You can use getPads to generate a pad stack.
 You can use getPads to view the pad stack in a table.
-The default value of antenna.Circle is ('Radius', 0.0005).
+The default value of shape.Circle is ('Radius', 0.0005).

-Example: obj = viaSingleEnded; obj.SignalViaPad = {antenna.Circle(Radius=6e-4) [] [] antenna.Circle('Radius',7e-4) []};show(obj)
+Example: obj = viaSingleEnded; obj.SignalViaPad = {shape.Circle(Radius=6e-4) [] [] shape.Circle('Radius',7e-4) []};show(obj)

-Data Types: antenna.Circle shape object | cell array of antenna.Circle objects
+Data Types: cell array of shape.Circle objects | shape.Circle object

 Remove unused pads specified as logical 1 (true) or 0 (false).
 A flag to indicate pads that are not on the top or bottom of the PCB and not part of a port are to be removed.
 When true, unused pads are removed.